TECHNOLOGIST. ENTREPRENEUR. INNOVATOR.

 Linda Bernardi is an author, technology provocateur, entrepreneur/ex-CEO, strategist, investor, lecturer and board member.
 These combined functions enables Linda to have a true global perspective regarding cutting edge innovation around the globe.

-EVP, Chief Product and Strategy Officer at Element AI
+EVP, Chief Product & Strategy Officer

 ProVoke, Released November 2011, discusses the critical importance of global disruption in order to innovate.
 Linda’s second book The Inversion Factor discussing the emerging hyper-connected world was released by MIT Press October 2017.